codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 3. To start the submission process, click **Prepare for Submission**.
 4. Check that your app metadata is up to date, and once everything is ready, click the **Submit for Review** button.

 When using the workflow editor, developers have a few different methods to choose from for publishing their app on Apple's App Store once it has been approved by Apple.
 Each method caters to different strategies and needs.
+By default, the release method is set to Manual Release.
 Here’s a breakdown of the release options available and how you can configure them in App Store Connect:

 **Release Methods**